pratikdaga12/covid-19-india-analysis/README.md

 Licensing and Acknowledgements

-All the data used in this project are taken from-
+All the data used in this project are taken from - Kaggle

-Kaggle

 Feel free to use the code in the Jupyter notebook as you like.